 C – haphazard collection

-Meanwhile, you’ll be happy to know that both WriteShop Primary and WriteShop I and II include pre-writing activities to enhance each lesson.
-With September just around the corner, order soon so you have time to get acquainted with your new materials!
+These writing warm-up activities barely scratch the surface of the wealth of pre-writing games you can use to tickle your kids’ fancy.
+You’ll be happy to know that WriteShop Primary, WriteShop Junior, and WriteShop I & II all include a wide variety of engaging pre-writing activities to enhance each lesson.
+Order soon so you have time to get acquainted with your new materials!